Snoower/cs50p-introduction-to-programming-with-python/week-9/final-project/README.md

   ### Video Demo: https://www.youtube.com/watch?v=FI6Gicgn72w

   ### Description:
   This program offers three tools: language translator, definition lookup, and language identifier.
-The language translator allows you to translate English word or words to a languagee of your choice.
+The language translator allows you to translate English word or words to a language of your choice.
 The definition lookup allows you to look up the definition of an English word or words.
 The language identifier allows you to input a word or words, whether it be in the native language or romanized in English, and identify what the native language is.
 However, the native language will produce a more accurate result compared to the English romanization.